Terry Gannon: Early life and career

 Gannon was born and raised in Joliet, Illinois, to Jim Gannon and Mary Gann.
 Upon his father's recommendation, he took four years of tap dancing lessons from his mother, who had taught tap dancing for 30 years, because he thought it would be good for his son's coordination.
 Gannon began his basketball career at Joliet Catholic High School, where his father was a coach.

-Gannon attended North Carolina State University (NC State) in Raleigh, North Carolina, where he played college basketball as part of the Wolfpack team under coach Jim Valvano, where he was recognized as an Academic All-American twice and NC State's all-time leading free throw shooter.
+Gannon attended North Carolina State University (NC State) in Raleigh, North Carolina, where he played college basketball as part of the Wolfpack team under coach Jim Valvano.
+While at State, Gannon was recognized as an Academic All-American twice and NC State's all-time leading free throw shooter.
 In 1983, he was a part of the "Cardiac Pack", which upset the Houston Cougars for the NCAA title.
 He hit 85.4 percent of his free throw attempts and was ranked the second all-time Wolfpack player in career free throw accuracy.

 After graduating with a degree in history from NC State in 1985, he worked as a graduate assistant for Valvano for a year, intending to become a basketball coach.
 He briefly played professional basketball in Europe, but on the advice of Valvano, left the sport for broadcasting.
 In 2018, on the 35th anniversary of their win, NC State inducted the entire 1983 men's basketball team into its Athletic Hall of Fame.

+As of 2026, Gannon and his wife, Lisa Gannon, live in Los Angeles.
+They have two children.